 He designs his courses to challenge each type of skill he’s teaching, from complex problem solving with “Professor Al Specials” in Foundations of Finance, to online simulations of running a manufacturing company and competing with students around the world in Strategic Management.
 “By the time we get to Strategic Management, one of the key themes I project to them is evolving from a learner to a leader,” Dr. Kamienski says.

-He is always glad to hear how his former students are doing, but Dr. Kamienski is not looking for dollars and job titles.
+He is always glad to hear how his former students are doing, and he’s interested in more than job titles and salaries.
 “I don’t just measure my students’ success based off of what their original occupational goals were,” he says, “but on the strength that they have in updating their goals and saying, ‘This is really my calling and that’s what I want to pursue because that’s what makes me happy and gives me the best opportunity to contribute to society in the way that I feel comfortable.’”

 Strategic Management.
 The use of game theory through competitive applications in Glo-bus, Globalization, and Acquire allows students to have fun learning how to actively manage and apply dynamic methods of strategy to learn how to achieve goals.